-Alejandra Martinez was born in Minnesota to immigrant parents who raised her in a Spanish-speaking home in the Rio Grande Valley.
+Alejandra Martinez, serves the DMCA Austin office managing attorney.
+She has practiced immigration law since 2017 and is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
+Ms. Martinez was born in Minnesota to immigrant parents who raised her in a Spanish-speaking home in the Rio Grande Valley.
 Ms. Martinez graduated from St. Mary’s University School of Law with cum laude honors.
 As a law student, Ms. Martinez represented low-income immigrant clients in the Immigration and Human Rights Clinic.
 Ms. Martinez also served as a staff writer in The Scholar: St. Mary’s Law Review on Race & Social Justice.
 Thereafter, Ms. Martinez was selected to serve on The Scholar’s editorial board as an associate editor.
 Ms. Martinez also worked as a research assistant for Professor Ramona Lampley and Professor Erica B. Schommer.
 Finally, Ms. Martinez worked as a law clerk with DMCA for over a year and helped draft appellate briefs to the Fifth Circuit Court of Appeals, Sixth Circuit Court of Appeals, and the Board of Immigration Appeals.
-Ms. Martinez is now a licensed attorney with DMCA’s litigation section.

 Publications: